asparatu/raspberrypi-media-server/README.md

 If you followed my instruction on how to setup [Torrent Server](https://github.com/asparatu/raspberrypi-transmission-daemon-client), you will be able to use the same Raspberry Pi as media server.

 **Disclaimer** \
-I will assume you already have Rasbian Lite with being fully updated and you can connect to the RPi via ssh server.
-This will not show how to install Rasbian OS first then how to install media server.
+I will assume you already have Rasbian Lite installed and you can connect to the RPi via ssh server.
+This will not show how to install Rasbian OS.
+I will only show you how to install media server and to configure it.

 ### Media Players